 The first Australian ALDI store opened in January 2001.
-Today they operate over 400 stores throughout Australia.
-ALDI stores do not offer free shopping bags to its customers.
+Today they operate over 500 stores throughout Australia.

 | Aldi Sud

 owns 100% of Aldi Stores (A Limited Partnership)

 |Aldi Stores (A Limited Partnership)|

 Greenpeace's Reenergise campaign ranks Australia's biggest electricity using companies on their commitments and actions regarding renewable energy use.
 This company has: committed to powering their operations by 100% renewable electricity by 2030; signed at least one power purchase agreement (PPA) to buy power from a wind or solar project; invested in on-site solar.